microsoft/api-guidelines/graph/patterns/alternate-key.md

 ## When to Use this Pattern
 ------------------------

-This pattern works and makes sense when the alternate key is good enough to identify a single entity and provides an useful alternative to the client; while it does not work if the resultset has more than one element.
+This pattern works and makes sense when the alternate key is good enough to identify a single resource and provides an useful alternative to the client; while it does not work if the resultset has more than one element.

 In such case, we **strongly** advice to throw an exception and encourage the user to use `$filter` rather than returning the first result of the query